Position: Adopt Constraints Over Fixed Penalties in Deep Learning: On the Augmented Lagrangian Method

-As with the standard Lagrangian, a stationary point of the Augmented Lagrangian that satisfies second-order necessary conditions \citep[Prop.
-4.3.2]{bertsekas2016nonlinear} recovers a solution to the original constrained problem, since the added quadratic penalty terms vanish at feasible points and do not affect the optimal solution.
-Moreover, if a local solution $\xstar$ satisfies the second-order sufficient conditions for optimality and the Linear Independence Constraint Qualification \citep[Prop.
-4.3.8]{bertsekas2016nonlinear}, then for sufficiently large $c$, the Augmented Lagrangian becomes \textit{strictly convex} at \( \xstar \), regardless of whether \( \Lag \) is convex at \( \xstar \), or whether \( f \), \( \vg \), or \( \vh \) are convex \citep[Thm.~17.5]{nocedal2006numerical}.
-In practice, this ensures that gradient descent–ascent converges on the Augmented Lagrangian, even when it oscillates and fails to converge on the standard Lagrangian.
+Crucially, for a local solution \(\xstar\) satisfying the second-order sufficient conditions and the Linear Independence Constraint Qualification, there exists a sufficiently large \(c\) such that the Augmented Lagrangian becomes \emph{strictly convex in \(\vx\)} at \(\xstar\), regardless of whether \(\Lag\) is convex at \(\xstar\) \citep[Thm.~17.5]{nocedal2006numerical}.
+In practice, this convexification ensures local convergence of gradient descent--ascent when applied to the Augmented Lagrangian, even in settings where the same dynamics oscillate or fail to converge on the standard Lagrangian.
+See \citet{bertsekas2014constrained} for a comprehensive treatment of Augmented Lagrangians.